ViciousBadger/larion-world-generation/README.md

 ## Features

 - The world is split into large continents with plenty of smaller islands in-between.
-Continent sizes and shapes vary wildly.
 - Temperature changes as you move north or south (z-axis).
     - If you travel far enough, it wraps back around.
     - Travelling east or west lets you stay in roughly the same temperature.
-    - "Tropical" biomes (jungle, savanna etc) generate at the "equator" meaning at the highest temperature zones.
+    - Tropical and subtropical temperature zones have been "swapped".
-- Mountains form large "chains" roughly similar to continental plates in real life.
+- Mountains form large "chains" while often being broader and taller than vanilla.
-    - They are also taller, usually between 200 and 300 blocks in height, but in rare cases even higher.
-    - Jagged peaks are less "jagged" than usual, shaped more like real mountains.
 - World height is increased from 384 to 512 to fit the taller mountains and deeper caves
-    - Build height limit is 384.
-    - Lowest point is -128.
+    - Build height limit is 384, lowest point is -128.
-- Terrain slopes gently upwards as you go further inland, on top of plenty small-scale height variations everywhere.
+- An extra layer of gentle slopes on top of vanilla "offset" that makes flat areas sligthly hilly.
-- Smaller biomes with less predictable shapes and placement.
+- Less predictable biome shapes and placement.
     - "Humidity" zones are weirder, sometimes small, sometimes large.
-    - Swamps and mangroves can only appear along coasts and rivers.
+    - Swamps and mangroves can only appear near sea level (coasts and rivers).
     - Windswept terrain is more common and can appear anywhere.
 - Long, winding rivers that carve though terrain.
-    - In low terrain they form "saddle valleys"
-    - In tall terrain they will keep flowing as underground rivers.
     - Sometimes rivers form strange "knots" that look like lakes.
+    - Large lava rivers also flow near the bedrock layer..
 - Mushroom islands are more common, smaller and oddly shaped.
-- Caves are deeper and stranger.
-    - They use a different kind of noise, directly inspired by the abandoned "Worley's Caves" mod.
-    - Caves are extremely labyrinthian and dead ends are common.
-Mostly narrow paths and mid-sized chambers.. unless you venture deep enough..
-- Numerous smaller tweaks
+- Numerous smaller tweaks!
-    - Dunes in desert biomes
-    - Less ugly cliffs at coastlines
-    - Less taiga in frozen zones
-    - More jungle in tropical zones
-    - Badlands mountains have plateaus instead of peaks
-    - Probably more..!

 ## Known issues